lexibank/tlopo/out/vol3/chapter7.md

 ### 5.6.
 Euodia spp.
 (Rutaceae)

 [Borrell](../references.md#source-Borrell1989) ([1989](../references.md#source-Borrell1989): 130--131) finds 14 species of Euodia[^21] on Kairiru, ranging from small shrubs a metre high to the medium-sized tree, E. elleryana (syn.
-E. tetragona, Melicope elleryana), 15-20 m tall, with a soft white wood that has an unpleasantly musty smell and masses of rose-pink flowers (Peekel1984: 270).
+E. tetragona, Melicope elleryana), 15-20 m tall, with a soft white wood that has an unpleasantly musty smell and masses of rose-pink flowers ([Peekel 1984](../references.md#source-Peekel1984): 270).

 Peekel reports that larger trunks were used on New Ireland for small outrigger canoe hulls.
 The wood splits easily and is good for planks ([Hviding 2005](../references.md#source-Hviding2005): 104).